Regulatory Exclusions and Alternative Standards for the Recycling of Materials, Solid Wastes and Hazardous Wastes

 Excluded Material(s) Explanation of Exclusion Pulping Liquors Pulping liquors (i.e., black liquor) that are reclaimed in a pulping liquor recovery furnace and then reused in the pulping process, unless it is accumulated speculatively as defined in Title 40 of the Code of Federal Regulations (CFR) section 261.1(c).
-40 CFR section 261.4(a)(13).
+See 40 CFR section 261.4(a)(6).
 Shredded Circuit Boards Shredded circuit boards being recycled provided that they are stored in containers sufficient to prevent a release to the environment prior to recovery and are free of mercury switches, mercury relays and nickel-cadmium batteries and lithium batteries.
-See 40 CFR section 261.4(a)(13).
-Shredded Circuit Boards Shredded circuit boards being recycled provided that they are stored in containers sufficient to prevent a release to the environment prior to recovery and are free of mercury switches, mercury relays and nickel-cadmium batteries and lithium batteries.
+See 40 CFR section 261.4(a)(14).
 Condensates from Kraft Mill Steam Strippers Condensates derived from the overhead gases from kraft mill steam strippers that are used to comply with 40 CFR section 63.446(e).
 The exemption applies only to combustion at the mill generating the condensates.
 See 40 CFR section 261.4(a)(15).
 Mineral Processing Spent Materials Spent materials (as defined in 40 CFR section 261.1) (other than hazardous wastes listed in subpart D of this part) generated within the primary mineral processing industry from which minerals, acids, cyanide, water, or other values are recovered by mineral processing or by beneficiation, provided that the materials are stored in certain types of units and are not accumulated speculatively.
 See 40 CFR section 261.4(a)(17) for all conditions that apply for this exclusion.
 Petrochemical Recovered Oil Petrochemical recovered oil from an associated organic chemical manufacturing facility, where the oil is to be inserted into the petroleum refining process (SIC code 2911) along with normal petroleum refinery process streams, provided that the oil is hazardous only because it exhibits the characteristic of ignitability (as defined in 40 CFR section 261.21) and/or toxicity for benzene (40 CFR section 261.24, waste code D018) and the oil is not placed on the land, or speculatively accumulated before being recycled into the petroleum refining process.
 Definitions of “associated organic chemical manufacturing facility” and “petrochemical recovered oil” are provided at 40 CFR section 261.4(a)(18).
 Spent Caustic Solutions from Petroleum Refining Spent caustic solutions from petroleum refining liquid treating processes used as a feedstock to produce cresylic or naphthenic acid unless the material is placed on the land, or accumulated speculatively as defined in 40 CFR section 261.1(c).
 See 40 CFR section 261.4(a)(19).
 Hazardous Secondary Materials Used to Make Zinc Fertilizers and Zinc Fertilizers Made from Recycled Hazardous Secondary Materials Hazardous secondary materials that are recycled to make zinc fertilizers are excluded under 40 CFR section 261.4(a)(20) and the zinc fertilizers made from hazardous secondary materials are excluded under 40 CFR section 261.4(a)(21).
 See the respective paragraphs for all conditions that apply for these exclusions.
 Used Cathode Ray Tubes (CRTs) Used, intact or broken, cathode ray tubes (CRTs), and glass removed from CRTs, are excluded provided that the conditions listed at 40 CFR section 261.4(a)(22) are satisfied.
 Hazardous Secondary Materials Generated and Reclaimed Under the Control of the Generator Hazardous secondary materials that are generated and reclaimed under the control of the generator (defined as generated and reclaimed on-site, within the same company, or under certain tolling arrangements) are excluded under 40 CFR section 261.4(a)(23) , provided certain requirements are met.
 Hazardous Secondary Materials Transferred Off-site to a Verified Recycler for Reclamation Hazardous secondary materials that are generated and sent off-site to a verified recycler for reclamation are excluded under 40 CFR section 261.4(a)(24) provided certain conditions are met.
 Solvent-contaminated Wipes Solvent-contaminated wipes that are sent for cleaning and reuse are excluded under 40 CFR section 261.4(a)(26) provided certain conditions are met.
 Hazardous Secondary Materials Transferred Off-site for Remanufacturing

 Hazardous secondary materials that are generated and sent-offsite for the purpose of remanufacturing are excluded under 40 CFR section 261.4(a)(27) provided certain conditions are met.